mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

         | 0 | 2 | 2 | 2 |
         | 0 | 1 | 1 | 0 |

-	- use non-maximum supression to find local maxima
+	- use non-maximum suppression to find local maxima

 		|   |   |   |   |
         | - | - | - | - |